MOZA AB6 Flight Simulator

 • Star Citizen

 The MOZA base can also operate as a generic device, supporting flight titles not listed above.
-In those cases, simply configure the axis and button mappings in the game.
+Simply configure the axis and button mappings in the game.
+You can fine-tune the force feedback experience in MOZA Cockpit software.

 Is the MOZA AB6 FFB Flight Base compatible with flightsticks from other brands?